meilisearch/documentation/guides/advanced_guides/synonyms.md

 phone => iphone
 ```

 By searching `phone` you will get all results containing `iphone` with the same relevance.
-However, if you search for `iphone`, the data containing `phone` will not change your results.
+However, if you search for `iphone`, documents containing `phone` will not be shown in your results.

 #### Example